 The lower Edoux cabin (pictured) was in the north section of the tower, whilst the upper was at the south.

-The change-over point is seen as a boxed area (the ghost intermediate floor) in contemporary views of the tower, yet in reality, the actual location was a big hole through the middle of this boxed area and to all purposes suspended in mid-air 🙂 very little below and nothing above so to say.
+The change-over point is seen as a boxed area in contemporary views of the tower, yet in reality, the actual location was a big hole through the middle of this boxed area and to all purposes suspended in mid-air 🙂 very little below and nothing above so to say.
 Pictures of the transfer point are few and far between, however here’s one from an old book on the Eiffel Tower in my collection.

 The Edoux lifts at the interchange point soon after the tower’s inauguration May 1889.

-One other problem with the Edoux lifts was the hydraulics froze in winter, which meant the top of the tower had to be closed too.
+Another problem with the Edoux lifts was the hydraulics froze in winter, which meant the top of the tower had to be closed too.
 Anti freeze would have been no good because far too much would have been need for normal operation.
 It seems anti freeze was used to prevent the system freezing overnight but that was not always successful.
 An article in the Irish Times for 8 January 1979 tells us plans for the tower to stay open all night throughout the new year of 1978/79 had to be curtailed when extreme temperatures froze the lifts.

 A few months earlier a reporter wryly said ‘the Edoux system, going on ninety, is getting crotchety…’ They had been working for eighty-four years!
 I am sure the age of the Edoux lifts, along with the aforementioned new year’s debacle, prompted the tower’s authorities to consider replacement lifts.
 The Edoux were replaced by a bank of Otis elevators (the Duolifts.)
 Though far smaller they’re much faster and pretty well triple the capacity offered by the Edoux lifts.
-These Duolifts have already been replaced once and refurbished several times.
+These Duolifts have already been replaced once and the system has been refurbished several times.

 The Edoux pumping system on display at the Tower’s first floor (1st etage.)
 Source: Tour Eiffel de Paris